 “T” perches are great to keep your birds tail from getting scrunched.
 This is an easy one to make.
 Be sure to use the highest grade of PVC.
 The size depends on the size of the flange you can get.
 I found the 1″ PVC to be just right.

 The threaded flange is made of galvanized steel.
 This is screwed to the wall where ever you want it.
 I had mine screwed to the two center posts between the windows.
 Next screw on the 45 degree PVC connector making sure it’s facing straight up.
 The “T” connector is then glued to the 45 connector.
 I added a couple of scraps of PVC to each end of the “T” connector to lengthen the actual perch.
 Be careful you don’t make it too long or it will become too weak.
 A few inches is fine.
 You can add two end caps if you want, but I found it really isn’t necessary.
 Cover the perch with door mat grass using several cable ties and it’s done.
-If the perch will get a lot of sun you may want to paint the PVC to keep it from getting brittle over time.

 Congratulations!
 You completed your mews.